 Imagine the situation: you browse your Amazon S3 bucket and suddenly discover that some files are missing.
-Since Amazon S3 offers high durability, it leaves almost no chance to these files to disappear due to a system failure or disaster.
+Since Amazon S3 offers high durability, it leaves almost no chance for these files to disappear due to a system failure or disaster.
 Apparently, they were deleted by a user.
 How to find out who did that?

 Besides backup, any IT division should have a disaster recovery plan.
 You will find a few tips below relating to disaster recovery planning best practices, disaster recovery testing process and to what issues one should pay special attention in the course of backup planning.
 Continue reading

 Amazon Glacier is a cloud service dedicated for storing archived data which is not likely to be retrieved often.
 In other words, it is designed for infrequently accessed data.
 Glacier has high latency of data retrieval but offers low pricing and high safety for stored archives.
 In this article we are going to explain Glacier’s data uploading nuances.